thegovind/aifoundry-apps/deployment/README.md

-# SE Agent Factory - Deployment Guide
+# AIFoundry.app  - Deployment Guide

 ## Overview
-This guide covers testing and deploying the SE Agent Factory application to Azure Container Apps.
+This guide covers testing and deploying the AIFoundry.app  application to Azure Container Apps.

 ## Prerequisites